Autónoma Academy

 CALENDAR: March 5 to June 18, 2025

-LOCATION: The course is held in person, although some sessions may be held online.
-The in-person course will be held at the Universidade Autónoma de Lisboa (UAL).
-Students will be able to participate in thematic conferences organized by UAL.
+LOCATION: The course is taught in person, however some sessions may be held online.
+The in-person sessions will be at the Autonomous University of Lisbon (UAL).
+Students may participate in thematic conferences organized by UAL.

 CURRICULUM PLAN

-• From pre-colonial Africa to the impact of Arab and European expansions
+• From pre-colonial Africa to the impact of Arab and European expansion.

-• Africa in the time of European neo-imperialism: from partition to the construction of colonial states
+• Africa during the era of European neo-imperialism: from partition to the construction of colonial states.

-• On (in)dependence and the construction of neocolonialism
+• On (in)dependencies and the construction of neocolonialism

-• Energy crisis and technological changes of the 1970s: deindustrialization and impoverishment
+• Energy crisis and technological changes of the 1970s: deindustrialization and pauperization

-• From the end of the Cold War to the transposition of liberal democracies and neoliberalism in the 1990s
+• From the end of the Cold War to the transition of liberal democracies and neoliberalism in the 1990s.

-• Return of growth at the turn of the 21st century: renewed dependence on raw materials
+• Return to growth at the dawn of the 21st century: renewed dependence on raw materials.

-• Current Security and Defense Dilemmas in Africa
+• Current Dilemmas of Security and Defense in Africa

 • Demographic issues and environmental challenges

-The Department of International Relations of the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) promote, in partnership, the Advanced Course in ASIA-PACIFIC Studies.
+The Department of International Relations at the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) are jointly promoting the Advanced Course in Studies on the Asia-Pacific region.

-Bringing together a renowned group of experts, this course has the following OBJECTIVES:
+Bringing together a renowned group of experts, this course aims to:

-• Provide information and reflection on the historical evolution and current dynamics in the vast Asia-Pacific area
+• To provide information and reflection on the historical evolution and current dynamics in the vast Asia-Pacific region.

-• Understand the potential and risk factors in the Asia-Pacific and characterize the political, economic and socio-cultural situation of the peoples and countries in the region, as well as the interests and strategies of the most relevant resident actors, with emphasis on China, India, Japan and ASEAN
+• To understand the potential and risk factors in the Asia-Pacific region and to characterize the political, economic, and socio-cultural situation of the peoples and countries of the region, as well as the interests and strategies of the most relevant resident actors, with particular emphasis on China, India, Japan, and ASEAN.

-• Promote in-depth analysis of the drivers that influence competitive and cooperative behaviors and interactions in the region, as well as the policies and relations of the EU, the US and Russia in the Asia-Pacific direction.
+• To promote in-depth analysis of the factors that influence competitive and cooperative behaviors and interactions in the region, as well as the policies and relations of the EU, the US, and Russia towards the Asia-Pacific region.

-RESPONSIBLE TEACHERS: Prof. Doutor Luis Tomé e Prof. Doutor Carlos Gaspar
+RESPONSIBLE PROFESSORS: Professor Luis Tomé and Professor Carlos Gaspar

 Álvaro Rosa, ISCTE